-In 2020-2021, \$94.0 million will be allocated for capital works - much of which will go towards improving the condition of existing community assets, with a focus on replacing assets.
+In 2020-2021, \$93.4 million has been allocated for capital works - much of which will go towards improving the condition of existing community assets, with a focus on replacing assets.
 The total Capital Budget for 2020-2021 is derived from the allocation of operational funds (including contributions from operational savings), asset sales, contributions from restricted assets, allocations from Section 7.11 Developer Contributions (formerly S94) funds and funding from State and Federal Government grants.